Driver changing tire killed when repeat DWI offender slams into him on 610: Officials

 HOUSTON, Texas (KTRK) -- An innocent man was killed by a repeat DWI offender Tuesday night on Houston's south side, the Harris County District Attorney's Office said.

-The victim stopped on the shoulder of the South Loop just before Highway 288 around 8 p.m. to change a flat tire.
+The victim, 55, stopped on the shoulder of the South Loop just before Highway 288 around 7:20 p.m. to change a flat tire.

 "This is yet another example of these people who we see on the roads, repeat offenders for DWI are ticking time bombs.
 Every single one of them is just one quick wrong turn or mistake away from taking one of our lives.
 It's unacceptable," said Sean Teare, Chief of the Vehicular Crimes Division for the district attorney's office.

-Teare added that over the next few days, the district attorney's office plans to check into where the driver may have been drinking before the crash.
+Teare added that over the next few days, the district attorney's office plans to check into where he may have been drinking before the crash.

 Follow Katherine Marchand on Facebook and Twitter.